genebean/jekyll-beanbag/_drafts/editing-posts-on-ios.markdown

 * **Drafts:**
 	* Free or subscription to unlock features
 	* $1.99 / month or $19.99 / year
-	* has an app for macOS
+	* Has an app for macOS
-	* doesn’t seem to support external files
+	* Doesn’t seem to support external files
 * **iA Writer:**
 	* $8.99 one time cost
-	* seems to meet all editor requirements but no git integration
+	* Seems to meet all editor requirements but no git integration
 * **Markdown Pro:**
 	* Free or one time $4.99 upgrade to unlock features
 	* Has a side-by-side view but not a view where markdown is automatically rendered.
-	* seemed okay but didn’t appear to support Medium or WordPress.
+	* Seemed okay but didn’t appear to support Medium or WordPress.
 Also doesn’t seem to have any git integration.
 * **TIG:**
 	* Free
-	* does almost all the git stuff, has an editor, and is free.
+	* Does almost all the git stuff, has an editor, and is free.
 The editor is lacking a bit, there isn’t a way to sign a commit, and interacting with repositories over ssh is broken.
 * **Working Copy:**
 	* Free limited version
 	* $15.99 one time cost to enable pushing changes and additional features.
 A 10 day free trial of the upgrade is available (this is unique and a great feature in my opinion)
-	* does all the git stuff and has an editor.
+	* Does all the git stuff and has an editor.
 The editor doesn’t directly support Medium or WordPress and is generally lacking vs Byword

 ##  It takes two...